-Scatterplot methods for the estimation of ET can be divided into four groups based on the variables used in the scatterplot, namely: 1) TR-VI scatterplots; 2) Surface-to-air temperature difference and VI scatterplots; 3) TR-albedo scatterplots; and 4) day-night temperature difference and VI scatterplots.
+Scatterplot methods for the estimating ET can be divided into four groups based on the variables used in the scatterplot, namely: 1) TR-VI scatterplots; 2) Surface-to-air temperature difference and VI scatterplots; 3) TR-albedo scatterplots; and 4) day-night temperature difference and VI scatterplots.
 A fifth method couples the TR-VI scatterplot with a Soil Vegetation Atmosphere Transfer (SVAT) model.
 In the remainder of this section each of the above groups of methods is reviewed, providing some information on the methods’ principles and operation, as well as examples from its implementation in different ecosystems.
 A summary of the strengths and limitations of the different groups of approaches is also provided in Table 1.

 3.2.4.1 TR-VI scatterplot methods

 A number of methods have been proposed to retrieve regional maps of ET from the TR-VI triangular space over a number of different land cover types.
 Jiang and Islam (1999; 2001) suggested a technique based on an extension of the Priestley-Taylor equation and a relationship between remotely sensed TR and VI.
-Jiang and Islam (2001) and Tang et al (2010) use the TR-VI graph to determine the αPT value from Equation ( 5 ) by assuming it is maximum on the wet edge and minimum on the dry edge, with global maxima at the minimum TR and maximum TR. αPT is calculated for a given pixel as 1.26 times the ratio of distance CB to AB in Figure 5.
+Jiang and Islam (2001) and Tang et al (2010) use the TR-VI scatterplot? to determine the αPT value from Equation ( 5 ) by assuming it is maximum on the wet edge and minimum on the dry edge, with global maxima at the minimum TR and maximum TR. αPT is calculated for a given pixel as 1.26 times the ratio of distance CB to AB in Figure 5.
 A key assumption in the method is that pixels with ET=0 and ET=ETo could be identified from the remotely sensed data.
 Jiang and Islam (2001) showed an RSMD in ET around 30% of the observed mean.

-Jiang and Islam (2001) assume that dense vegetation transpires at the potential rate, which may not be the case for soil moisture stress.
+Jiang and Islam (2001) assume that dense vegetation transpires at the potential rate (ET0 or PET?), which may not be the case for soil moisture stress.
 Nishida et al. (2003a, 2003b) addressed this problem by estimating the evaporative fraction (Λ) with MODIS data for vegetation and soil separately, where ET from vegetation is calculated from a combination of the Penman-Monteith equation and the complimentary relationship between potential ET and actual ET, and soil evaporation is calculated using the triangle method. Λ was computed every eight days for a range of climate and biome types, and validated at selected Ameriflux sites, with good agreement (RMSD= 45.1 Wm-2 or 1.7 mm/day, bias=5.6 Wm-2 or 0.2 mm/day, R2=0.86).

 Critical to successful implementation of the TR-VI methods is identification of the wet and dry edges.
 Zhang et al. (2006) proposed using the VI for estimating the dry and wet edges of the scatterplot.
 Tang et al. (2010) emphasized the importance of the accurate determination of the wet and dry edges in the accurate retrievals of the λET fluxes by the TR/VI method of Jiang and Islam et al. (2001), and proposed a novel technique for determining quantitatively the dry and wet edges over a homogenous agricultural area.